andy-guttridge/tribehub_drf/testing.md

 ### Test 25

-When authenticated as user *family1a* (does not have family admin permission), a GET request with the user id 7 (corresponding to user *chief2*) should return an HTTP 403 forbidden error, since *chief2* and *family1a* are in different tribes.
+When authenticated as user *family1a* (does not have tribe admin permission), a GET request with the user id 7 (corresponding to user *chief2*) should return an HTTP 403 forbidden error, since *chief2* and *family1a* are in different tribes.

 **Result: PASS**